virtualmartire/party_whiteboard/README.md

 ## admin.html
 This is an admin page that I use to delete the inappropriate messages.
 ## setup
-I usually run the docker image on my raspberry pi, hosting the web app locally.
-In this way, only participants to the party (that of course have access to the local network) can write on the whiteboard.
-My "whiteboard" is a smart television.
+The code is ready to be deployed on a Heroku virtual machine.
+My whiteboard is a smart television, while participants can utilize every device connected to the internet to write on the former.